-HTTP and HTTPS (with SSL/TLS)
+HTTP and HTTPS (with TLS)

 HyperText Transfer Protocol (HTTP) provides access by user name and password, but does not encrypt user names, passwords, and data during transmission.
 HyperText Transfer Protocol over Secure Sockets Layer (HTTPS) encrypts user names, passwords, and data during transmission, and provides authentication of the Management Card or device by means of digital certificates.
+By default, HTTP is disabled, and HTTPS is enabled.